lexicalunit/dotfiles/bin/README.md

-    --embed-thumbnail                embed thumbnail in the audio as cover art --add-metadata                   write metadata to the video file --xattrs                         write metadata to the video file's xattrs (using dublin core and xdg standards) --prefer-avconv                  Prefer avconv over ffmpeg for running the postprocessors (default) --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors --exec CMD                       Execute a command on the file after downloading, similar to find's -exec syntax.
+    --embed-thumbnail                embed thumbnail in the audio as cover art --add-metadata                   write metadata to the video file --xattrs                         write metadata to the video file's xattrs (using dublin core and xdg standards) --fixup POLICY                   Automatically correct known faults of the file.
+One of never (do nothing), warn (only emit a warning), detect_or_warn(the default; fix file if we can, warn otherwise) --prefer-avconv                  Prefer avconv over ffmpeg for running the postprocessors (default) --prefer-ffmpeg                  Prefer ffmpeg over avconv for running the postprocessors --exec CMD                       Execute a command on the file after downloading, similar to find's -exec syntax.
 Example: